Product placement: Early radio and television

 Over-the-air (OTA) radio and television in the United States are not funded through end user license or subscription.

 In US radio since the 1930s and television since the 1950s, programs have been normally underwritten by sponsors.
 Soap operas were named for the consumer packaged goods products advertised by Procter & Gamble and Unilever.
 When television began to grow popular, DuMont's 1950s Cavalcade of Stars show did not rely on a sole sponsor.
 Sponsorship continues with programs sponsored by major vendors such as Hallmark Cards.

-The conspicuous display of Studebaker motor vehicles in the television series Mister Ed (1961–1966), which was sponsored by the Studebaker Corporation from 1961 to 1963, as well as the display of Ford vehicles on the series Hazel (1961–1966), which was sponsored by the Ford Motor Company from 1961 to 1965, are other examples of television product placement.
+The expansion of television ownership in the 1950s saw an increase in the viability of product placement in the eyes of marketing executives.
+Various marketing studies analyzed consumer habits related to the time of programming leading to competition between brands in securing their products in network shows at optimal times.
+This same practice was used in targeting specific demographics with the products being used such as Studebaker cars being used in shows during prime adult viewing hours.
+The conspicuous display of Studebaker motor vehicles in the television series Mister Ed (1961–1966), which was sponsored by the Studebaker Corporation from 1961 to 1963, as well as the display of Ford vehicles on the series Hazel (1961–1966), which was sponsored by the Ford Motor Company from 1961 to 1965, are prominent examples of television product placement.

 The UK commercial television network ITV broadcast admags—entertainment programs with product placement—such as Jim's Inn until Parliament banned them in 1963.

+Later television

+The expansion of the reality television genre in the 1990s provided an avenue for products to be demonstrated in a more natural manner.
+Product integration into programs such as MTV's The Real World became easier as they did not need to be written into the plot; rather, they are just present in the lives of the people on the show.

+As June Deery describes in her 2012 book Consuming Reality: The Commercialization of Factual Entertainment, the home makeover genre could provide a similar experience for the viewer as an Infomercial as real products and companies produced a desirable outcome.
+A prominent example of product placement in these shows is in the series Fixer Upper in which Joanna Gaines and Chip Gaines used their real company Magnolia Market in the show.